TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

 Ordinarily, you get a message object structure by passing a file or some text to a parser, which parses the text and returns the root message object.
-However you can also build a complete message structure from scratch, or even individual :class:`~email.message.Message` objects by hand.
+However you can also build a complete message structure kutoka scratch, or even individual :class:`~email.message.Message` objects by hand.
 In fact, you can also take an existing structure and add new :class:`~email.message.Message` objects, move them around, etc.  This makes a very convenient interface for slicing-and-dicing MIME